-At the end of accelerator solvent extraction, liquid extracts and exhausted biomass had been analyzed.
-Liquid extracts were dried for the gravimetric quantification, whom quantity are reported in table 3 and the exhausted biomass was used for the determination of ashes (Table 4).
+At the end of accelerated solvent extraction, liquid extracts and exhausted biomass had been analyzed.
+Liquid extracts were dried for the gravimetric quantification, whom quantity are reported in Table 3 and the exhausted biomass was used for the determination of ashes (Table 4).

-Table 3: Extracts quantification expressed as mg/g dry weight
+Table 3: Extracts quantification expressed as mg/g dry weight (nd: not detectable)